divitkalathil/Animal-Movement-Tracker/README.md

     ```

 4. Interact with the Python application, Express.js server, and React application as per their functionalities.

+## Backend Server
+Navigate to `http://localhost:3002` on Postman API to check if the data is being fetched using Express scripts

+## React Application:
+Navigate to `http://localhost:3000` to run the web platform.

 ## Stopping the Application